 Lemons are Alkaline?
 Please Explain…

 Water with lemon is most definitely alkalizing to the body.
-I know this might seem confusing at first but my short video with Dr Young trained, alkaline expert nutritionist Gareth Edwards will explain how lemons are indeed an alkaline food (click here for a full list of alkaline foods):
+I know this might seem confusing at first but my short video with Dr Young trained, alkaline expert nutritionist Gareth Edwards will explain how lemons are indeed an alkaline food.

 Note: I am not saying that lemons are alkaline, I am saying that lemons are alkalising!

 See the distinction here?
 And by the way, this applies to all foods, not just lemons & limes.
 The most important thing to note is not what the pH of the food is in it’s natural state – rather the EFFECT THE FOOD HAS ON THE BODY.

 Because of its very low sugar content and high alkaline mineral content, lemons actually have an alkalising effect on the body.

 So What Are the Lemon Water Benefits?

 Apart from being an amazing body alkalizer/alkaliser, here are my favourite lemon water benefits:

 - Lemon water has excellent digestive properties and can ease heartburn, bloating and other digestion problems